mirko-tamburini/mirko-tamburini/README.md

 ## Hi there, I'm Mirko Tamburini 👋

-I am a physicist with an MSc in Theoretical Physics from the University of Pisa (Italy), where I specialized in:
+I'm a physicist with an MSc in Theoretical Physics from the University of Pisa (Italy), where I specialized in:
 - Quantum Chromodynamics & Non-Perturbative Aspects of Gauge Theories
 - Chiral Effective Lagrangians & Lattice Gauge Theories
 - Statistical Mechanics & Phase Transitions